 How is the interface being connected to the computer?

 This high-bandwidth Intel technology is currently installed on the newest Mac computers.
 It’s also found on PCs equipped with Thunderbolt add-on cards.
 It offers excellent data transfer rates and very low latency performance for the most demanding computer-based recording.

-USB2 ports are present on most computers and offer the slowest of all the connections.
-USB3 offers much faster data transfer speeds and is becoming the standard on most modern computers as well as on many newer interfaces.
-Many USB interfaces draw their power directly from the computer, requiring no external power supply.
+USB ports are present on all 3XS Pro Video workstations and offer the slowest of all the connections.
+USB interfaces draw their power directly from the computer, requiring no external power supply.